 How Typhoo revolutionized the tea industry

 What is a social business meeting without a suitable anecdote meant to impress?
 Here is a great corporate success story to share over tea.

-His sister’s comment about a tea which helped with her digestion changed everything.
+His sister’s comment about tea which helped with her digestion changed everything.
 Tea in that era was made from whole leaves which caused indigestion for the avid tea drinkers of Britain.
 Popular green tea actually contained harsh additives such as copper, so there was a great deal of suffering going on.
 John found that the tea his sister had taken was made from the tips of the tea leaves.
-The tips have lower levels of tannin which soothes an upset stomach, and are the most flavourful part of the leaf.
-John could produce 80 more cups per pound using tips which would making Typhoo more profitable than the loose leaf varieties to produce.
+The tips have lower levels of tannin which soothes an upset stomach and are the most flavourful part of the leaf.
+John could produce 80 more cups per pound using tips that would make Typhoo more profitable than the loose-leaf varieties to produce.
 To deal with the small size of the particles, it was sold pre-packaged, the first company to do so, making it much more convenient for consumers to buy.

 Truffled Wild Mushroom Tartlets

 - 1 tbsp. canola oil

 - 1 lb. mixed mushrooms coarsely chopped